 Carefully review the Princeton-specific funding information and application instructions on the Training Awards web page.

-Current fellows from Princeton include postdoctoral trainees Susan Leggett (CBE), Camden MacDowell (PNI), Christos Suriano (PNI) and Rebecca Kim-Yip (MOL), as well as MD/PhD student Chloe Cavanaugh (MOL) and PhD students Ellen Acosta (MOL) and Esmat Hegazi (MOL).
+Current fellows from Princeton include MD/PhD student Camden MacDowell (PNI), postdoctoral trainees Rebecca Kim-Yip (MOL) and Krystal Lum (MOL), and PhD students Ellen Acosta (MOL), Esmat Hegazi (MOL) and Brandon Trejo (MOL).
 They join fellows from Rutgers and NJIT to round out the group participating in the program.
-Postdoctoral trainee Tom Zajdel (MAE) is our first graduate of the program.
-Watch this video and meet all of the Fellows.